ctyeong/OpticalFlows_HsAnts/README.md

 | **Train** | *1,067 x 4 (80%)*  | *0 (0%)*            |
 | **Test**  | *266 x 4 (20%)*    | *11,984 x 4 (100%)* |

+- All optical flows were extracted by the code at [Temporal Segment Networks (TSN) [1]](https://github.com/yjxiong/temporal-segment-networks).

 # Usage

 - Tap on "Code" at the top right corner and "Download ZIP".
 Extract the downloaded file under the directory you prefer.